FAQs Wrongful Death

 - Pain and suffering experienced by the deceased before death

-In Louisiana, the statute of limitations for filing a wrongful death claim is one year from the date of the deceased’s death.
+The statute of limitations for filing a wrongful death claim is one year from the date of the deceased’s death.
 If the claim is not filed within this time frame, you may lose your right to seek compensation.

-A Louisiana wrongful death attorney can help you navigate the legal process and ensure that your rights are protected.
+A wrongful death attorney can help you navigate the legal process and ensure that your rights are protected.
 They can investigate the circumstances of your loved one’s death, determine liability, and pursue compensation on your behalf.